munificent/game-programming-patterns/book/observer.markdown

 <aside name="signature">

-The actual signature of this method is totally up to you.
-That's why this is the Observer *pattern* and not the "Observer ready-made chunk of code you can just copy and paste into your game".
-Usually, the notify method takes the object that's sending the notification and some other generic "data" parameter that you can use to stuff whatever you want into.
+The precise signature of `onNotify()` is up to you.
+That's why this is the Observer *pattern* and not the "Observer ready-made code you can paste into your game".
+Usually, the notify method is passed the object that sent the notification and a generic "data" parameter you stuff other details into.

-If you're using a language with generics or templates, you'll probably use them here, but it's also perfectly fine to have some more specifically tailored to your use case.
-Here, I'm just hardcoding it to take a game entity, and some arbitrary enum that describes what happened to the entity.
+If you're using a language with generics or templates, you'll probably use them here, but it's also fine to hand-tailor to your use case.
+Here, I'm just hardcoding it to take a game entity, and an enum that describes what happened.

 </aside>

-A concrete class becomes an observer by implementing this interface.
-In our example, it's the achievement system, so you'd have something like this:
+Any concrete class that implements this becomes an observer.
+In our example, that's the achievement system, so we'd have something like so:

 ^code achievement-observer

-It receives a notification by having its `onNotify()` method called by the object that's doing something interesting.
-In Gang of Four parlance, that's called the
+The notification method is called by the object that did something worth observing.
+In Gang of Four parlance, that object is called the
-"Subject".
-The subject has two jobs.
+"subject".
+It has two jobs.
 First, it holds the list of observers that are waiting oh-so-patiently for a missive from it:

 <span name="stl"></span>